-Competitive orienteering courses often require participants to operate independently; solo competition is not recommended for inexperienced girls or Juniors.
+Competitive orienteering courses often require participants to operate independently; solo competition is not recommended for inexperienced Girl Scouts or Juniors.
 However, Cadettes, Seniors, and Ambassadors whose skills match or exceed the demands of the course may participate in such competitions.